KarlMeierMattern/Full-Stack/Notes.md

 ---

-### Passing values to functions
+### Passing Values to Functions

 **Parameters**
+- When a function is defined, it is typically defined along with one or more parameters.
 - Variables that act as placeholders for the values that are to be input to a function when it is called.
-- When a function is defined, it is typically defined along with one or more parameters.

 **Arguments**
 - The actual values that are input (or "passed") into a function when it is called.